Fireside chat with Lauren Arhur, Head of Marketing, Nucoro

 So Lauren, how did you get into the fintech sector?

 It was more by accident than design.
 I secured my first marketing role with a company that specialises in enabling local government to adopt technologies, platforms, and processes to promote new ways of working.
-It felt great to be a part of an organisation that was producing solutions for the greater good and bettering the lives of people within local communities.
+It was a good feeling to be a part of an organisation that was producing solutions for the greater good and bettering the lives of people within local communities.

-Seeking a new challenge, I began exploring fintech and began working with Nucoro.
+Seeking a new challenge, I began exploring fintech and took my role at Nucoro.
 Although fintech is different to local community-focused tech, it shares many of the same values and I was drawn to the sector’s efforts to make finance accessible to more people.
-Wealthtech in particular has an altruism at its core that seeks to bring services that were once the reserve of the affluent to a much broader audience and that has been a rewarding evolution to be a part of.
+Wealthtech in particular has an altruism at its core that seeks to bring services that were once the reserve of the affluent to a much broader audience and that has been a rewarding to be part of the evolution.

 What about some of your personal fintech career highlights?